Why B2B marketers must adopt a growth marketing mindset

 5. Inspire a growth mindset from the rest of the organisation

 The final part of developing a growth marketing mindset is getting the rest of your organisation on board.
-You need your Sales and Support teams in particular to be excited about getting creative and experimenting.
-They will be talking to customers all the time, and the feedback they’re getting could lead to new, great ideas.
+You need your Sales and Customer Service teams, particularly, to be excited about getting creative and experimenting.
+Both of these teams will be talking to customers all the time, and the feedback they’re getting could lead to new, great ideas.
+In fact, 87% of sales and marketing leaders say collaboration between the two teams enables critical business growth.

 Tips for success